Are you getting bamboozled? Or why you need ads.cert

 Changes after Ads.cert adoption: is it an end for Ads.txt?

 Ads.txt is very popular, and according to recent statistics, 72% of the top 5000 websites that sell or buy programmatic ads are using ads.txt.
 Since Ads.txt has such great popularity among publishers, more and more advertisers are adjusting their campaigns to run on ads.txt verified sites.
-These strong numbers indicate that Ads.txt is not going anywhere anytime soon, despite Ads.cert’s stronger security measures.
+These numbers indicate that Ads.txt is not going anywhere anytime soon, despite Ads.cert’s stronger security measures.

 According to Didgiday, Ads.cert can only be implemented if the infrastructure has been upgraded from Open RTB 2.5 to Version Open RTB 3.0.
 This new infrastructure was developed by the IAB tech lab to handle new sorts of programmatic buying and selling to include things such as header bidding and content sales.

 As we’ve mentioned before, Ads.cert enables the demand partners to validate numerous fields of the bid request and have a clear chain of custody.
 In order to dig deeper into signed bid requests, you may want to read IAB tech lab “signed bid requests” framework in greater details.
 The most important takeaway of it is, the Ads.cert will now ask publishers to “sign” the “message” in order to confirm information about inventory.
-The signature combines all field values for the request.
+The signature combines all field values of the request.
 This is how it all will look like after adoption:

 Ads.cert 2.0: when does transition happen?